timadorus/timadorus.github.io/pages/general/goals.md

 ---
-title: "Goals and Aims"
+title: "Goals and Aims of the Project Timadorus"
 permalink: general_goals.html
 sidebar: home_sidebar
 lang: en
 ---

-# Goals and Aims of the Project Timadorus #

 Timadorus aims to provide tools, services and context for improving the technical base for creating MMORPGs.
 In order to move towards this somewhat lofty goal, Timadorus has set a number of tasks, some of which are quite challenging.
 Implementing will be the target of a long string of small steps.
-The ultimate vision is a MMORPG plattform supports the same richness of possible game forms as is provided by a [Pen and Paper][https://en.wikipedia.org/wiki/Tabletop_role-playing_game].
+The ultimate vision is a MMORPG plattform supports the same richness of possible game forms as is provided by a [Pen and Paper](https://en.wikipedia.org/wiki/Tabletop_role-playing_game).

 For Timadorus not only the final goal is of interest, but also the way to get there.
 The project is used a teaching and research tool for developing software as an engineering